Brayzure/euler-project/README.md

 - [7] [Feb 23, 2016] Find the 10,001st prime number.
 - [8] [Feb 23, 2016] Find the thirteen adjacent digits in the 1000-digit number that have the greatest product.
 What is the value of this product?
 - [9] [Feb 24, 2016] Find the only pythagorean triple such that its sum equals 1000.
 Determine the product of the three lengths.
+- [10] [Feb 24, 2016] Find the sum of all of the primes below two million.

 ***
 ### Problems Attempted